 Studies have reported major setbacks militating against the proliferation of POE in building projects.
-Hadjri & Crozier (2009), in their review, discussed various limiting factors of POE implementation.
-The identified limitations are highlighted below;
+Hadjri and Crozier (2009), in their review, discussed various limiting factors of POE implementation.
+The identified limitations are highlighted as follows:

-- the unwillingness of construction stakeholders to advance the POE concept during the procurement stage; - cost; - professional integrity, time, and skills; - fragmented incentives and benefits within the procurement and operations process;

-- lack of agreed and reliable indicators;

-- potential liability for owners, exclusion from delivery expectations;

-- the absence of POE in HEIs and professional bodies curricula;
+- 1. The unwillingness of construction stakeholders to advance the POE concept during the procurement stage. - 2.
+Cost. - 3.
+Professional integrity, time and skills. - 4.
+Fragmented incentives and benefits within the procurement and operations process. - 5.
+Lack of agreed and reliable indicators. - 6.
+Potential liability for owners, exclusion from delivery expectations. - 7.
+The absence of POE in HEIs and professional bodies' curricula. - 8.
+Financial burden responsibility. - 9.
+Professional liability.

-- financial burden responsibility; and

-- professional liability

-Also, Stevenson (2009) detailed the setbacks for POE assessment in her review in the built environment to include:
+Also, Stevenson (2009) detailed the setbacks for POE assessment in her review of the built environment including:

-- clients reluctance to commission POE for fear of budget to repair and treat to organisation image; - fear of no guarantee of no return on investment when POE is budgeted; - bureaucracy originating from top management that may impose unnecessary evaluation system rather than developing a system that will bring mutual understanding among the project team; and - lack of knowledge management that relies on POE that is still relatively new within the construction industry.
+- 1. Clients' reluctance to commission POE for fear of budget to repair and treat to organisation image. - 2.
+Fear of no guarantee of no return on investment when POE is budgeted.

+- 3. Bureaucracy originating from top management may impose an unnecessary evaluation system rather than developing a system that will bring mutual understanding among the project team. - 4.
+Lack of knowledge management that relies on POE that is still relatively new within the construction industry.